tusharsadhwani/blog/src/pages/post/cursed-for.md

 This `_Comparison` objects stores all information about the comparison, and this gets passed down to the `_for()` function.

-We do the same for increment:
+We'll do the same for the increment part:

 ```python
 class _Increment: